Andron00e/Andron00e.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: MIPT-Yandex Fundamental Research lab
+  - name: MIPT-Yandex Fundamental Research Lab
     url: https://old.mipt.ru/science/labs/laboratory-of-fundamental-research-mipt-yandex/about/

 # Short bio (displayed in user profile at end of posts)